 The Union Budget 2024 government has budgeted Rs 26,000 crore for different road projects in Bihar, as stated by Finance Minister Nirmala Sitharaman in her 2024-25 budget.
 The Centre will seek financial help from multilateral development agencies for the state.

-In addition to road developments, the government intends to build airports, medical colleges, and sports facilities throughout Bihar.
-The Centre would also construct a comprehensive strategy known as ‘Purvodaya’ to promote overall development in Bihar, Jharkhand, West Bengal, Odisha, and Andhra Pradesh.
+The government plans to build airports, medical colleges, and sports facilities in Bihar, along with road developments.
+The Centre will create a strategy called ‘Purvodaya.’
+This plan aims to boost overall development in Bihar, Jharkhand, West Bengal, Odisha, and Andhra Pradesh.

 Furthermore, the government intends to assist the creation of an industrial corridor in the eastern region.
-The finance minister also announced that the government will directly issue e-vouchers to 1 lakh students each year, along with a 3% interest subsidy on their loan amount.
+The finance minister said the government will provide e-vouchers to 1 lakh students every year.
+Students will also receive a 3% interest subsidy on their loans.